As a speech-language pathology professional, you are the expert on dysphagia.

 Straw suck: Place your lips around a straw (regular size or cocktail size).
 Place the straw in a thickened liquid (honey thick or pudding thick).
 Suck continuously for 2 seconds or until the liquid reaches your mouth.
 If the liquid reaches your mouth, swallow it hard.
 Pause, then repeat for a total of 10 sucks.

 Tongue Press Forward: Lift the front part of your tongue (more than just the tongue tip).
-Press it against the ridge that behind your top front teeth.
+Press it against the ridge behind your top front teeth.
 Hold and press 10 seconds.
 Relax.
 Repeat 10 times.

 Tongue Press Back: Lift the back of your tongue.
 Press it against the hard palate, right before it meets the soft palate.
 Hold and press for 10 seconds.
 Relax.
 Repeat 10 times.